wyantb/delta-bot-three/README.md

 The third rewrite of delta bot.
 This bot will be written in NodeJS.

 ## Contributing
 Any contributions are much appreciated.
-Please keep your PRs to 1 commit and put the issue number in the beggining if your commit message if it is associated with one.
+Please keep your PRs to 1 commit and put the issue number in the beginning of your commit message if it is associated with one.

 ## Roadmap
 ### The first three months ✓